thomasp85/routr/README.md

 #> debug at /Users/Thomas/Dropbox/GitHub/routr/R/route.R#112: private$handlerMap[[method]] <- private$handlerMap[[method]][sortOrder]
 ```

 The first argument to `add_handler` defines the [request type](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol#Request_methods) while the second defines the path that the handler responds to.
-The path need not be static.
+The path does not need to be static.
 In the above example the `:what` defines a variable meaning that the handler will respond to any `/hello/<something>/` variation.
-The variable and the value is available to the handler in the keys argument.
-For instance, if a request with the URL `/hello/mars/` were passed through the route, the keys argument passed to the handler would contain `list(what = 'mars')`.
+The variable and the value are available to the handler in the keys argument.
+For instance, if a request with the URL `/hello/mars/` was passed through the route, the keys argument passed to the handler would contain `list(what = 'mars')`.
 Variables can only span a single level, meaning that the above handler would not respond to `/hello/jupiter/saturn/`.
-To match to anything use `/hello/*` for responding to any sub-URL to `hello`.
+To match to anything, use `/hello/*` for responding to any sub-URL to `hello`.
 Matches to `*` will not end up in the keys list.
-If several paths in a route matches a URL the most specific will be used, meaning that `/*` will match everything but always chosen last.
+If several paths in a route match a URL, the most specific will be used, meaning that `/*` will match everything but always chosen last.

 ### The route stack